-- 1. Simply twist and pull one Hornby wheel from its axle, and slide the remaining wheel and axle out the other side. - 2.
-Repeat for the other Hornby wheelset. - 3.
-Assemble one Gibson wheel onto its axle, and then slide the appropriate spacing washers on, thread through the bogie casting hole, adding the appropriate spacing washers and remaining wheel.
-Repeat for the second axle.
-We used 2 x 1mm 2mm bore brass spacing washers each side.
+1. Simply twist and pull one Hornby wheel from its axle, and slide the remaining wheel and axle out the other side.

+Assemble one Gibson wheel onto its axle, and then slide the appropriate spacing washers on, thread through the pony truck casting hole, adding the appropriate spacing washers and remaining wheel.
+We used 2 x 1mm 2mm bore spacing washers each side.